almemanuel/lazy-sharepoint/README.md

 ## 📫 Contributing

-To contribute to pypoint, follow these steps:
+To contribute to sharepoint-crud, follow these steps:
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and confirm them: `git commit -m '<commit_message>'`